Jasper-3/crime-app/README.md

 ## Additonal Postman test for Backend

 Need a Postman App
-Import the Crimes.post_collection loacted at the root of the crime-app in postman, make sure backend servers are running
+Import the Crimes.post_collection.json loacted at the root of the crime-app in postman, make sure backend servers are running